Latest News from the Underworld

 091

-Octopus manifesto
+Octopus Manifesto

 This government is not only concerned with the giant octopus, although the giant octopus is of course an issue which we must face up to and, with hard work and determination, come to a resolution which works for both our country and the giant octopus alike.
 The giant octopus, however, must not be allowed to monopolise our time, time which should be spent on improving our hospitals and schools, supporting our industries, developing our public transportation and training the next generation of entrepreneurs and professionals, all the time keeping our streets safe.
 Safe from crime, and from the giant octopus.